 Add tomato and curry leaves and cook for 2-3 minutes.

-Now add turmeric powder, red chilli powder, powdered cumin seeds, powdered black peppercorns and garlic and mix well.
+Now add turmeric powder, red chili powder, powdered cumin seeds, powdered black peppercorns, and garlic and mix well.

 Add the tamarind water along with 2-3 cups of plain water and salt to taste.